oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

 ## Task 2: Connect to the database with a token.

-1. Get generate a token used for database access.
+1. Generate a token used for database access.
 It is possible to generate this token because of the OCI_TOKEN parameter we added to the tnsnames.ora file in the previous lab.
 Not needing a password is useful if you have hundreds of databases in your environment, as managing passwords for each DB can be time consuming.

     ```
     <copy>oci iam db-token get</copy>
     ```

 2. Connect to the database using your token.
-Notice that the AUTHENTICATION_METHOD is now listed as TOKEN_GLOBAL, rather than PASSWORD_GLOBAL, which it is when you access the database with an IAM username and password.
+Notice that the **AUTHENTICATION_METHOD** is now listed as **TOKEN_GLOBAL**, rather than **PASSWORD_GLOBAL**, which it is when you access the database with an IAM username and password.

     ```
     <copy>sql /@lltest_high <<EOF